About Finnish comics

 Songs of freedom

-Despite or, in fact, because of this Finnish comics have attracted increasing attention in Finland as well as abroad during the new millennium.
+Despite or, in fact, because of this, Finnish comics have attracted increasing attention in Finland as well as abroad during the new millennium.
 There has never been so many people taking this art form seriously.
 Sales may not always be huge, but the works are praised for their originality; the crème de la crème of Finnish comics have powerful imagery combined with a powerful story.

 What does that mean in practice?
 A skilled (comic) artist is able to conjure up an unarguably original and peculiar world which is immediately recognizable and could not be any different.
 Good art succeeds where the slushy reality fails: creating amazing scenery.
-The real virtuosos are capable of metamorphosis, turning the ways of the mind into what seem to be signs of what lies beyond.
+The real virtuosos are capable of metamorphosis, turning the ways of the mind into what seems to be signs of what lies beyond.
 This is the secret of many Finnish comics: Nordic artists are fond of constructing realities where something is not quite right.

 Freedom and the relationship between people and their fellow beings are central themes in Finnish comic art.
 In this sense many Finnish comic artists find kindred souls in Jim Woodring in the US, Moebius in France and Helge Reumann in Switzerland, for whom comics are songs of praise for freedom and wild imagination.